Diamondbacks vs. Mets Player Props Betting Odds

-Sportsbooks have listed player props for Corbin Carroll, Pete Alonso and others when the Arizona Diamondbacks host the New York Mets at Chase Field on Wednesday at 9:40 PM ET.
+You can find player prop bet odds for Corbin Carroll, Pete Alonso and others on the Arizona Diamondbacks and New York Mets heading into their matchup at 9:40 PM ET on Thursday at Chase Field.

 Bet on this matchup or its props with BetMGM!